 #9 Babymoov Mom &Baby – Versatile Ultra Soft Pillow for the Whole Family

 If you are still pregnant, you might consider getting a Babymoov Multiuse Ergonomic Maternity Pillow.
 During pregnancy time it will be of a great aid supporting your neck, feet, and back.
-When your baby arrives, you can use it as a nursing pillow and position it underneath a baby while breastfeeding.
+When your baby arrives, you can use it as a nursing roller and position it underneath a baby while breastfeeding.
 The pillow is filled with microbeads, and the cover is 100% cotton.
-The pillow is quite portable, and you can easily travel with it.
+Pillow is quite portable, and you can easily travel with it.
 While nursing you can adjust it to different positions – whatever will feel more comfortable.
 You can also purchase additional covers of different colors.
-For non-expensive price you can get a pillow that will be your help both during your pregnancy and breastfeeding time.
+For the non-expensive price, you can get a thing that will be your help both during your pregnancy and breastfeeding time.

-This is a very good option for traveling or if you need to keep another pillow in grandma’s house, for example.
+This is a very good option for traveling or if you need to keep another thing in grandma’s house, for example.
 The design of the pillow is the same as the original Brest Friend pillow, but it can be inflated and deflated.
-The price is also lower than for most other regular nursing pillows.
+The price is also lower than for most other regular nursing rollers.

 This pillow has three adjustable elevation levels that will help you achieve the best nursing position for your baby.
-With this pillow, you can feed your baby in a football hold (if you recover from C-section) or cross-cradle position.
+With this product, you can feed your baby in a football hold (if you recover from C-section) or cross-cradle position.
 The curve of the pillow is wide and makes it possible to use by moms with various body types.
 As a baby becomes older and bigger, you can change the height of your pillow to adjust to her size.
-This pillow also supports upright nursing which is perfect for babies with gerd or acid reflux.
+This roller also supports upright nursing which is perfect for babies with GERD or acid reflux.